 Spotify doesn't recommend ad blockers, so use them to block ads at your own risk.

-The company published a policy denouncing ad blockers in 2018, after roughly two million people were discovered using ad blockers on Spotify Free.
+The company published a policy denouncing ad blockers in 2018 after roughly two million people were discovered using them on Spotify Free.
 Since then, Spotify has taken a hard stance against ad blockers, threatening termination of any accounts suspected of using them.

 Spotify’s user guidelines note that “circumventing or blocking advertisements or creating or distributing tools designed to block advertisements” could result in the termination or suspension of your account.

-Additionally, Spotify continually releases updates patching any flaws in the code that allow ad blockers to work.
-So for anyone currently flying under the radar with an ad blocker today, it may not work tomorrow.
+Additionally, Spotify continually releases updates that patch any flaws in the code that allow ad blockers to work.
+So, for anyone currently flying under the radar with an ad blocker today, it may not work tomorrow.

 How to use ad blockers with Spotify